adbar/trafilatura/docs/deduplication.rst

 When extracting multiple texts from a website, deduplication helps identify and remove redundant content, such as navigation menus or footers, which are often repeated across the site.
 This process can be thought of as an automated way to detect boilerplate elements.

 While Trafilatura has built-in filters to remove these elements, websites can be highly variable, and some may slip through.
 The functions in this section provide a way to precisely target and remove repeated segments.
-Fine-tuning this feature allows for retrieval of more precise textual data..
+Fine-tuning this feature allows for retrieval of more precise textual data.

 Extraction functions